-5 EIS, Volume 2, Appendix Q, Part 3, Section 2.5.1, pp. 17,18
+&lt;sup>5 EIS, Volume 2, Appendix Q, Part 3, Section 2.5.1, pp. 17,18

-6 EIS, Volume 2, Appendix Q, Part 2, Section 2.1.2, p.
+&lt;sup>6 EIS, Volume 2, Appendix Q, Part 2, Section 2.1.2, p.
 20

-7 EIS, Appendix Q2, Section 2.1.2, p17
+&lt;sup>7 EIS, Appendix Q2, Section 2.1.2, p17

-8 EIS, Appendix Q2, Section 2.1.2.1, p21
+&lt;sup>8 EIS, Appendix Q2, Section 2.1.2.1, p21

-9 EIS, Appendix Q2, Section 2.1.2.5, p24
+&lt;sup>9 EIS, Appendix Q2, Section 2.1.2.5, p24

-- 1. whether Bull Trout will continue to move into Site C Reservoir and downstream past the Project; - 2. whether entrainment through Site C will reduce Bull Trout abundance in Site C Reservoir; - 3. whether Bull Trout can be effectively moved upstream from downstream of the dam; - 4. whether there will be sufficient prey in Site C Reservoir to maintain high condition Bull Trout; - 5. whether Bull Trout will be the top predator in Site C Reservoir (vs. Lake Trout); and - 6. whether Bull Trout harvest rates can be sustained.
+- 2. whether entrainment through Site C will reduce Bull Trout abundance in the Site C Reservoir; - 3. whether Bull Trout can be effectively moved upstream from downstream of the dam; - 4. whether there will be sufficient prey in the Site C Reservoir to maintain high condition Bull Trout; - 5. whether Bull Trout will be the top predator in the Site C Reservoir (vs. Lake Trout); and - 6. whether Bull Trout harvest rates can be sustained.

-The effect of a change in the proportion of Bull Trout that move past Site C on spawner abundance in the Halfway River watershed was explored in the EIS10.
+The effect of a change in the proportion of Bull Trout that move past Site C on spawner abundance in the Halfway River watershed was explored in the EIS.
 It was predicted that Bull Trout spawner abundance will vary by less than 10% among different fish passage mitigation alternatives.
-Ecosystem simulations of the potential effects of Site C11 explored a range of possible changes in the biomass of Bull Trout both upstream and downstream of the Project, building on various lines of evidence, including observations from other reservoirs and the results of more detailed single species models in the EIS12.
+Ecosystem simulations of the potential effects of Site C explored a range of possible changes in the biomass of Bull Trout both upstream and downstream of the Project, building on various lines of evidence, including observations from other reservoirs and the results of more detailed single species models in the EIS.

-Monitoring programs and associated tasks were assessed in terms of their relevance to Bull Trout biology (Table 5) to determine that the appropriate information was planned to be collected under the Site C Aquatic Monitoring Plan (Ma et al. 2014; Compass and ESSA 2015).
+Monitoring programs and associated tasks were assessed in terms of their relevance to Bull Trout biology (Table 5) to determine that the appropriate information was planned to be collected under the FAHMFP (Ma et al. 2014; Compass and ESSA 2015).
 Three distinct habitats were identified: 1) tributaries; 2) reservoir; and 3) Peace River.
 Overall, eleven monitoring programs and 29 tasks are relevant to Bull Trout.

-The Monitoring Plan addresses the key uncertainties with Bull Trout, which focus on movement and survival, while monitoring the Site C LAA for status and trends in Bull Trout abundance, as follows:
+The FAHMFP addresses the key uncertainties with Bull Trout, which focus on movement and survival, while monitoring the Site C LAA for status and trends in Bull Trout abundance, as follows: